NikKowPHP/social-brain/chapters/chapter-8.md

 #### **The Science: The Brain's Story-Processor**

-My investigation into why Tom's approach worked and mine so often failed led me to the work of neuroscientist Uri Hasson at Princeton.
+My investigation into why Maria's approach worked and mine so often failed led me to the work of neuroscientist Uri Hasson at Princeton.
 What he discovered is a phenomenon that should be the foundation of all communication.

 Hasson's lab hooked people up to fMRI scanners and had them listen to other people telling stories.
 What he found was astonishing.
 As the listener heard the story, their brain activity began to synchronize with the speaker's brain activity.
 He called this **neural coupling**.